Beyond Replacement: Building a Succession Planning Culture

 Building a Culture of Succession

-Effective succession planning is not a one-time event.
-It is part of an organization’s culture.
-Here are a few practices that make the difference:
+Effective succession planning is not a one-time exercise.
+It is a cultural commitment that requires consistency and accountability.

-• Discuss advancement early.
-Plant the seed in the hiring interview.
-Show candidates that you are invested in careers, not just jobs.
+Plant the seed during the hiring process.
+Show candidates that you are invested in careers, not simply filling positions.

 Is Your Organization Prepared?

-Succession planning is not just about creating a document; it is about building a culture of growth and preparedness.
-Ask yourself:
+Succession planning is not about creating a document that sits on a shelf.
+It is about building a culture of development, preparedness, and leadership continuity.

-• Accountability: Are leaders held responsible for developing successors, or do they feel threatened by top talent?
-Do we review leadership talent regularly?
+Are leaders responsible for developing future leaders?
+Do we regularly review leadership talent and readiness?

-• Development: Are aspiring employees given mentoring, exposure, and opportunities to gain the experience they need to advance?
+Are emerging leaders receiving the mentoring, coaching, exposure, and experience they need to advance?

 Interested in more of a deep dive on your readiness?
 Take our Succession Planning Preparedness Assessment.